|LET US HELP YOU.||Got a question, need help putting up an antenna ! or

 Now the $64 question ? what's it called... a CLUB..

 Among them were teachers, RF and wireline communications technicians,

-computer and networking specialists, nature enthusiasts, financial experts, pigeon racers
+networking specialists, nature enthusiasts, financial experts, pigeon racers, square dancers,

 and university professor.
 Taping that mix of professions, you would think we could solve the

 world's problems (probably not !)
 But answering a few Ham radio related problems is within reach..

 There are chances to try out and expand your radio horizons at the

 is an excellent time to pitch in and build an HF station from scratch in the field, where one

 must improvise and leverage every advantage from the terrain.
 Helping at the repeater sites.

 There are other benefits, such as the newsletter, repeater systems and